wbolster/jsonlines/doc/index.rst

 * Flexible :py:class:`~jsonlines.Writer`

-  * wraps a file-like object or any other iterable yielding lines
+  * wraps a file-like object
   * can produce compact output
   * can sort keys (deterministic output)
   * can flush the underlying stream after each write